msedgren/cursing_less_talon/README.md

 ### Selecting
 - select color shape key: select the token at the specified color, shape, and key position.
 For example: `select red square each` will select the token with an e character with a red square above it.
+- select current: select the token at the current cursor position.
+For example: `select current` will select the token where the cursor is currently positioned.
 - select until color shape key: select from the current location until the end (if beyond) or beginning (if behind) of the token at the specified color, shape, and key position.
 For example: `select until red circle red` will select from the current position until  the token with